ethersphere/bee-docs/docs/bee/installation/connectivity.md

 is exposing only to the private network.
 Doing this creates a tunnel through which other Bee's may connect to your computer safely.

-If you start your Bee node in a private network with UPnP available, the output of the addresses endpoint of your Debug API will look something like this:
+If you start your Bee node in a private network with UPnP available, the output of the addresses endpoint of your API will look something like this:

 ```json
 [